litzinger/publisher-docs/25.drafts-workflow/docs.md

 ## Authorized Draft Previews

-As of version 1.5, draft previews can optionally include a secret key that prevents anonymous previewing of drafts if a user adds ``?publisher_status=draft`` to the URL.
+Draft previews can optionally include a secret key that prevents anonymous previewing of drafts if a user adds ``?publisher_status=draft`` to the URL.
 Authorized previews are valid only on the same domain name the entry was saved in.
 The draft approval emails contain a ``{preview_url}`` variable that can be used to notify non-EE users that a draft is available.
 Users without CP access cannot approve the draft.

 ## Email Notifications